Evaru: Production

 The film has been shot in Hyderabad and Kodaikanal.
 The last schedule of the film was wrapped up in July 2019.

 Soundtrack

 The music of the film is composed by Sricharan Pakala while lyrics are by V N V Ramesh Kumar.

 Reception

 Critical reception

 Firstpost gave 3.5 out of 5 stars stating "This is a film which pushes you to keep up with the pace of the action, drama, and the conversations between the lead characters, because the devil lies in the details.".

 The Times of India gave 3 out of 5 stars stating "Evaru is gripping to the core and has some decent technical values, but the film does lets itself down at times with gaps in the narration".

-Home Media
+Home media

-The film's digital distribution rights was bagged by Amazon Prime Video.
+The film's digital distribution rights were bought by Amazon Prime Video.